nuodb/nuodb-helm-charts/stable/database/README.md

 #### admin.configFiles.*

 The purpose of this section is to detail how to provide alternative configuration files for NuoDB.
-NuoDB has several configuration files that may be modified to suit.

 There are two sets of configuration files documented: